run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 Each Project is associated with a total quota of GPU and CPU resources (CPU Compute & CPU Memory) that can be allocated for the Project at the same time.
 This total is the sum of all node pools' quotas associated with this Project.
 This is **guaranteed quota** in the sense that Researchers using this Project are guaranteed to get this amount of GPU and CPU resources, no matter what the status in the cluster is.

-Beyond that, a user of this Project can receive an **over-quota** (The administrator needs to enable over quota per project).
+Beyond that, a user of this Project can receive an **over-quota** (The administrator needs to enable over-quota per project).
 As long as GPUs are unused, a Researcher using this Project can get more GPUs. **However, these GPUs can be taken away at a moment's notice**.
 When the node pools flag is enabled, over-quota is effective and calculated per node pool, this means that a workload requesting resources from a certain node pool can get its resources from a quota that belongs to another Project for the same node pool if the resources are exhausted for this Project and available on another Project.
 For more details on over-quota scheduling see [the Run:ai Scheduler](../../Researcher/scheduling/the-runai-scheduler.md).

 !!!
 Important
     Best practice: As a rule, the sum of the Projects' allocations should be equal to the number of GPUs in the cluster.